University ends non-stop revival after 11 days of worship

 The prayers kept going for nearly two weeks, with people coming from around the state to join the students.
 The 1,400-person auditorium filled up every night, as did four overflow locations playing livestreams.
 Live worship music played practically nonstop as the days went on.

-“The power of social media makes this worldwide,” Wilmore, Kentucky Mayor Harold Rainwater told Nexstar’s WDKY last week.
+“The power of social media makes this worldwide,” Wilmore, Kentucky Mayor Harold Rainwater said.

-The final public service of the “recent outpouring,” as Asbury calls the movement, will conclude Monday afternoon.

 “This schedule is an attempt to recognize and steward this beautiful, historic moment of spiritual renewal while quickly moving toward a more sustainable campus experience for our students that fosters predictability, well-being, and continuity,” said Brown.